The Team

 [email protected]

 Andrew holds a B.A. in Sociology from Loyola University Chicago and an Ed.M. in Human Development and Psychology from the Harvard Graduate School of Education where he was an Equity & Inclusion Fellow.
 Andrew earned an Associated Certified Coach (ACC) credential from the International Coaching Federation in 2022, was selected as a Fellow in the Oakland Chapter of New Leaders Council in 2020, and was awarded the Tina Tchen Ally Award from the Harvard Black Graduation Committee in 2018.
-Andrew lives in the Bay Area with his partner.
+Andrew lives in Oakland, CA with his partner.

 eveline chang